3dhater/Racer/README.md

-This is copy of source code from racel.nl project.
+This is copy of source code from http://www.racer.nl/ project.

 For study only.